Community Group Study “Romans 8:14-17 Adopted by God”

 Paul continues to expand the idea to show us that adoption is important because it leads to access to God.
 Unlike adoption in the Roman world, Christians are brought into a family so they can know and follow God.
 Paul tells us that all who are led by the Spirit are sons of God.
 We learned last week that the Holy Spirit desires to guide you into life and peace, this leading from the Spirit is God teaching us truth, changing our desires to match his and helping us to know him in a fuller and deeper way.
 We see this access declared strongly when Paul tells us that the Spirit of Adoption enables us to cry out “Abba Father!”
 The term “Abba” is similar to our word “papa” today, but more than that, Abba is how Jesus referred to God the father in his prayer life.
 The work of the cross removes our debt of sin and it allows you to approach the throne of grace with confidence (Hebrews 4:16).
 You have access to God as his son and daughter.
 As you experience things that bring joy to your heart you can give God praise, as are overwhelmed by fear you can go to his throne and as you feel helpless you can cry out “Abba Father”.

 Finally, Adoption leads to assurance.
 Primarily, assurance of his love and our salvation.
 Romans 8:16 tells us that the Holy Spirit bears witness without our Spirit that we are children of God.
 On the surface we can read this and think of it as merely a feeling in our chest.
 While this certainly can and does happen, but what we want to avoid is limiting it to just that kind of feeling.
 There will be many times when your feelings do not match with what is true or that your feelings lead you away from God.
 The reality here is that you can experience the “spirit testifying to your spirit” in many ways including if you’re led by the Spirit and are experiencing these changed desires and a deeper love of God.
 Do you find yourself crying out to God?
 Do you find yourself being convicted by the Word of God?
 Are you trying to put into practice what you are learning?
 These are all ways the Spirit testifies to our spirit in Romans 8.
-It is important to remember that the Holy Spirit will lead you to do anything that is expressly forbidden in scripture, he will only lead you towards truth and away from sin.
+It is important to remember that the Holy Spirit will not lead you to do anything that is expressly forbidden in scripture, he will only lead you towards truth and away from sin.

 Main idea: Adoption leads to access and assurance.
 The Salvation that God works for his people includes forgiveness of sins and restored relationships.
 God’s people are brought into relationship with God as Father and each one is given the status of first born son, who is an heir to God.